SKKU-ESLAB/IoTJS-Plus/docs/api/IoT.js-API-Process.md

 The following environment elements can be accessed:
 * `HOME`
 * `IOTJS_PATH` which is set to `/mnt/sdcard` on NuttX by default.
-* `IOTJS_WORKING_DIR_PATH` is the specified current working directory path to change the root of the module load.
-* `IOTJS_EXTRA_MODULE_PATH` contains the paths to be additionally referenced to load any module.
 * `env` contains `'experimental'` if the IoT.js was build with experimental support.

 **Example**